dh-epfl-students/student-project-howtos/README.md

 ## Working with a remote EPFL server

-If necessary the DHLAB can grant you access to a machine on the IC cluster:
+If necessary your lab (DHLAB or LHST) can grant you access to a machine on the IC cluster:

 - ask your supervisor to gain access;
 - login with gaspar credentials: ```ssh [gasparname]@iccluster0XX.iccluster.epfl.ch where 'XX' is the machine nb```